Creamy Butternut Squash Soup: A Comforting GERD- and IBS-Friendly Recipe

 Soups.
 I LOVE making soups.

-This is also the reason why I roast the squash before scooping or cutting the insides out.
-At this point during the squash processing, you can choose to freeze some to use in the future.
-Around this time of year, I start stocking up on frozen butternut squash, which can be turned into a quick, healthy, meal.
+At this point during the squash processing, you can choose to freeze some for future meals.
+Around this time of year, I start stocking up on roasted butternut squash for quick soups and simple weeknight dinners.

 This is a soup that I change every time I make it.